EnterpriseDB/repmgr/README.md

 `repmgr` must be installed on each PostgreSQL server node.

 * Packages
-  - RPM packages for RedHat-based distributions are available from PGDG
+  - PGDG publishes RPM packages for RedHat-based distributions
   - Debian/Ubuntu provide .deb packages.

-  It is also possible to build .deb and .rpm packages directly from the `repmgr` source.
-The `debian` and `RHEL` directories contain the necessary files.
+  - The files under the `debian` and `RHEL` directories can be used to build .deb and .rpm packages directly from the `repmgr` source code.

 * Source installation
   - `git clone https://github.com/2ndQuadrant/repmgr`